PetroIvaniuk/llms-tools/README.md

 - [Dmwithme](https://dmwithme.com) - virtual companion with realistic emotions that roleplays as ai friend

 ### Offline-Mode
+- [сonductor](https://conductor.build/) - a Mac app that lets you run a bunch of Claude Codes at once
 - [Google AI Edge Gallery](https://github.com/google-ai-edge/gallery) - an experimental app that puts the power of cutting-edge Generative AI models directly into your hands, running entirely on your Android (available now) and iOS (coming soon) devices
 - [msty](https://msty.app/) - the easiest way to use local and online AI models
 - [aider](https://github.com/paul-gauthier/aider) - AI pair programming in your terminal